dalalsunil1986/News-app-1/README.md

 ## Update 16/OCT/2017 12:15:
 Fully added the upload photos and now showing the photos in the view all artices page.

+## Update 17/OCT/2017:
+Added the show article along with showing the photo and the data from firebase successfully.
+App finalized; version 1.